 The psychological effects of the criminalization can translate into profound psychological trauma, and in some communities where police abuse has been extreme, so has the resulting traumatization.

-More than 20 years after former Chicago Police Commander Jon Burge oversaw the torture of more than 100 Black men in Chicago, the communities left shattered by this particularly horrific manifestation of systemic abuse are still dealing with the psychological trauma.
+More than 20 years after former Chicago Police Commander Burge oversaw the torture of more than 100 Black men in the city, the communities left shattered by this particularly horrific manifestation of systemic abuse are still dealing with the psychological trauma.

 During Burge’s trial, many victims testified to Burge’s use of cattle prods on their genitals as well as the use of plastic to suffocate them.
 Many said they were tortured into confessing to crimes they didn’t commit.